What Training Engagement Really Means — and How to Earn It

 Take our Live Chat course as an example.
 Live Chat is so much more than typing on a screen.

-In our Content Design we explore operations, Customer impact, essential practices, metrics, golden rules and comparison with other channels.
+In our content design we explore operations, Customer impact, essential practices, metrics, golden rules, and comparisons with other channels.

 Then we weave in a conversational pattern and set of communication techniques to help people become more thoughtful and effective communicators.